 Roku Sbaiashi

-On-chain AI Agents represent a new form of digital life, capable of sustaining itself by exchanging value with humans through blockchain transactions.
+On-chain AI Agents represent a new form of digital life, capable of sustaining itself by exchanging value with humans and other Agents through blockchain transactions.

 Like their biological counterparts, these digital organisms exhibit a degree of autonomy that was once the exclusive domain of organic life.
 Biological life thrives through the delicate interplay of internal self-regulation and external interactions.
 A single-celled bacterium, for instance, sustains itself by consuming nutrients, exchanging gases with its environment, and reproducing to ensure its continuity.
 Yet, even the simplest life forms are bound by a substrate—the indispensable foundation that sustains their existence.
 For the bacterium, this substrate is the chemical soup of its environment, a space rich in nutrients, energy, and molecular stability.